Ex-employee files federal lawsuit against Westmoreland sheriff

 Donsen, 46, of New Stanton, has worked in the sheriff's office since 2000.
 In 2012, Held promoted her to lieutenant to oversee the department's real estate division, which coordinates sales of foreclosed properties.

-According to the lawsuit filed in U.S. District Court in Pittsburgh, Donsen, a registered Democrat, claimed Held's chief deputy, Patricia Fritz, accused her of attending a fundraiser for the sheriff's opponent, Democrat Paul Cycak, whose wife worked as a deputy sheriff under Donsen.
+According to the lawsuit filed in U.S. District Court in Pittsburgh, Donsen, a registered Democrat, claimed Held's chief deputy, Patricia Fritz, accused her of attending a fundraiser for the sheriff's opponent, Paul Cycak, whose wife worked as a deputy sheriff under Donsen.

 In the lawsuit, Donsen denied she attended any political events for Held's opponent.